CloudNationHQ/az-cn-go-wammcp/README.md

 ## Example Queries

-Once configured, you can ask any agentic code:
+Once configured, you can ask any agentic agent:

 - Show me all networking modules
 - What are the required inputs for the VNet module